Installation

 By default, Expose comes as an executable PHAR file.
 This allows you to use all Expose features out of the box – without any additional setup required.

-If you want to modify Expose and want to add custom request/response modifiers, you need to clone the GitHub repository instead of the global composer dependency.
+If you want to modify Expose and want to add custom request or response modifiers, you can learn more about customization options in the documentation for Request Plugins.